jennaswa/MDAnalysis.github.io/_posts/2024-08-02-gsoc2024_talagayev.md

 The main part of the code consisted of setting up the widget for the visualization, which would allow the display of the molecule in a jupyter notebook.
 This is performed in the
-`MoleculeVisualizer` class that is responsible for the visualization. the functions in this class initializing the `IpyWidgets` interactive widgets such as a bar, that allows the user to select the molecule that he wants to display and also the interactive checkboxes with each having a feature, that I would explain in a separate section.
+`MoleculeVisualizer` class that is responsible for the visualization.
+It initializes several interactive widgets from `IpyWidgets` such as a dropdown menu to select the molecule that the user wants to display and the interactive checkboxes with each having a feature, that I would explain in a separate section.

 This main code was the first part of the code that I designed and was in the beginning only able to display the molecule and had only one interactive checkbox, which displayed the atom